 Le Comptoir du Marche

 We had this on our list of places to go but ran out of time.
-We walked past it so many times and it looked great, and gets some great reviews.
+We walked past it so many times and it looked great and had some great reviews.
 When back in Nice, would love to go here.

 8 Rue du Marché | Tues – Sat: 12 – 1.30pm + 7 – 9.30pm